bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+   Here, the private variable used is the input variable `name`.
+The
+   child function access this private variable, hence closure.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+   The name "Dan" always stays the same, but the value rolled is
+   randomly generate and, more often than not, will change.

 c.
 What is the lexical scope of `newRoll`?

+   `newRoll` only belongs in the child function.
+It is declared with a
+   const, and hence cannot be used either by the parent function or
+   globally.

 ### Task 2c - Exit Ticket